INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: Yeah, the covers album.
 Would you tell me something more about that one?

 Glen Sobel: Well, I don’t know how much I can tell about it.
 They hadn’t made any official press releases about that yet.

 Metal-Rules.com: Try me.
 “Laughs”

-Glen Sobel: There is going to be special guests, but the thing is they are not all locked in yet.
+Glen Sobel: There are going to be special guests, but the thing is, they are not all locked in yet.
 So, I don’t even know what a lot of them are going to be at.
-But it is going to be a covers record, it’s mostly a covers record.
-It’s going to be a tribute to the Hollywood Vampires, which is the drinking group that Alice was, “the President” of in the early ’70s.
-They’d hang out at the Rainbow in Hollywood, Whiskey a Go Go sometimes, and it was Alice, John Lennon, Keith Moon, Jimi Hendrix, Jim Morrison etc. It was all these guys and we have that part of the show that pays tribute to that whole group of people.
-So, the record is going to have a similar theme to that, but as far as the guests, the stuff that people really want to know… I don’t even know some of them yet because its guest singers and they are going to still, they are yet to do their parts.
+But it is going to be a cover record; it’s mostly a covers record.
+It’s going to be a tribute to the Hollywood Vampires, which is the drinking group that Alice was “the President” of in the early ’70s.
+They’d hang out at the Rainbow in Hollywood, Whiskey a Go-Go sometimes, and it was Alice, John Lennon, Keith Moon, Jimi Hendrix, Jim Morrison, etc. It was all these guys, and we have that part of the show that pays tribute to that whole group of people.
+So, the record is going to have a similar theme to that, but as far as the guests, the stuff that people really want to know… I don’t even know some of them yet because it’s guest singers, and they are going to still, they are yet to do their parts.

 Metal-Rules.com: But the album is going to include some original songs as well?